GST and PST Rates for Small Businesses in Canada

 If you're fortunate enough to be doing business in Alberta, Northwest Territories, Nunavut, or Yukon, you don't need to worry about charging provincial sales taxes on the goods or services that you sell in your province or territory, because there are none.

 But in the rest of the country, the provincial sales tax situation is more complicated.
-Ontario, Nova Scotia, New Brunswick, PEI and Newfoundland and Labrador operate under a "harmonized" tax system; that is they have combined their provincial sales taxes with the federal goods and services tax (GST), so when selling retail goods and services in these provinces, instead of charging GST and PST separately, you charge the single HST (Harmonized Sales Tax).
+New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, and Prince Edward Island operate under a "harmonized" tax system.
+This means they have combined their provincial sales taxes with the federal GST, so when selling retail goods and services in these provinces, instead of charging GST and PST separately, you charge the single harmonized sales tax (HST).

-The provincial sales tax rate differs from province to province, and is normally charged on the selling price of the item before the GST is applied.
+The provincial sales tax rate differs from province to province and is normally charged on the selling price of the item before the GST is applied.

-While the PST is referred to as a Retail Sales Tax in many provinces, that doesn't mean that the PST only applies to retail businesses.
+While the PST is referred to as a retail sales tax in many provinces, that doesn't mean that the PST only applies to retail businesses.
 Provincial sales taxes are charged on retail goods and services, whether you operate a traditional retail business or not.

 Check Before You Ship

 Rules for First Nations Individuals and Entities

-While federal or provincial taxes may not be applicable on reserves some bands have enacted their own tax laws which may include sales taxes.
+While federal or provincial taxes may not be applicable on reserves, some bands have enacted their own tax laws which may include sales taxes.
 Other bands have enacted sales or goods and services taxes that are administered by the Canada Revenue Agency, such as the FNST (First Nations Sales Tax) or the FNGST (First Nations Goods and Services Tax).
 For more information, including a list of bands that have made taxation agreements with Revenue Canada see Fact Sheet - Taxation by Aboriginal Governments.